-Instead of income ideas popping like kernels of corn and getting consumed while their hot, new opportunities get thoughtfully considered, against criteria, such as:
+Instead of income ideas popping like kernels of corn and getting consumed while their hot, new opportunities get thoughtfully considered, against criteria such as:

 How Can You Get Your Board Onboard?

-“Nonprofit income is a mess,” shares Kathy Kingston, author A Higher Bid (Wiley 2015), “Karen nails it in 7 Nonprofit Income Streams, Open the Floodgate to Sustainability!”
+“Nonprofit income is a mess,” shares Kathy Kingston, author of A Higher Bid (Wiley 2015), “Karen nails it in 7 Nonprofit Income Streams, Open the Floodgate to Sustainability!”
 Confusion exists not only about the different income streams nonprofits can tap but also and the size (and importance) of each stream.
 When it comes to how nonprofits obtain donated income, bedlam rules.
-Most conversations between staff and boards about it resemble a modern-day tower of Babel rather than real dialog.
+Most conversations between staff and boards about it resemble a modern-day tower of Babel rather than actual dialog.

-Know what you know.
-Share it.
+Know what you know and share it.

 As a leader, you have the perfect opportunity to educate your directors since they start eager and anxious.
 They need to learn the good and bad news about nonprofit income growth.
 The good news: It’s a lot less scary than you imagined.
 The bad: It’s more ongoing work than you’d like.

-Getting your board on board will help you resolve two of your most significant challenges: obtaining adequate income and creating a strong board of directors.
+Getting your board on board will help you resolve two of your most significant challenges: obtaining adequate income and creating a solid board of directors.
 You can create opportunities for your board to move from eager, confused, and anxious to energized, focused, and confident.

 If you’d like to know more about boards and nonprofit income development, please don’t hesitate to reach out to me.
-I’d love to help you grow an energized, focused, and confident board the revenue you need to focus on your mission.
+I’d love to help you grow an energized, focused, and confident board with the revenue you need to focus on your mission.